 12. Description and numbering

 The field notes must define the land under survey as to the original number and district or town in which it is situated or as it is registered in the records of the Western Australian Land Information Authority.
-If the land is subdivided the number of each allotment must be written on the subdivision in the field book.
+If the land is subdivided the number of each allotment must be written on the subdivision in the field record.
 Sectional or alphabetical numbering is not permitted.
 Consecutive numbering from one upwards must be made, and the same number must not be repeated in a location or Crown allotment except by special permission from the Inspector of Plans and Surveys.
 A surveyor before numbering a subdivision of a portion of a large location should ascertain if any numbers have been previously allotted in the location and if any numbers have been allotted he must begin with the next highest number.

 The allotments of a re-subdivision of a subdivisional allotment, or allotments of any land must be numbered consecutively from one upwards, unless, by doing so, lot numbers are duplicated in the section, in which case the surveyor should use numbers which will avoid duplication.

 [Regulation 12 amended: Gazette 26 Sep 1986 p.
 3707; 4 Apr 1997 p.
 1766; 29 Dec 2006 p.
-5902.]
+5902; SL 2021/153 r.
+10.]

 [13, 14.
 Deleted: Gazette 5 Sep 2000 p.
 5062.]